 This is not a simple gripper problem.
 The 1-of-each possession limit means you can't build an accumulator that holds multiple pins.
 The two-object handoff means a single all-purpose grip might be slower than two specialized grips.
 The cup orientation requirement means you may need a sensor and a rotation mechanism to make sure the cup is the right way up before you place it.

-The Three Architectural Choices
+The Four Architectural Choices

 Architecture A — Sequential Single-Grip